-Safeguarding staff will seek, in general, to discuss any concerns with the parent/carer and, where appropriate, inform them if they are needed to make a referral to MASH (Multi Agency Safeguarding Hub) if that is considered necessary.
-This will only be done where such discussion will not place the child at increased risk of significant harm.
-The School will seek advice from MASH when they have reasonable cause to suspect a child may be suffering or likely to suffer significant harm and may refer children without informing parents or carers.
+Under the Education Act 2002 (Section 175 for maintained schools/Section 157 for academies/free/independent schools), schools must make arrangements to safeguard and promote the welfare of children.
+Parents/carers should know that the law (Children Act 1989) requires all school staff to pass on information which gives rise to a concern about a child's welfare, including risk from neglect, physical, emotional or sexual abuse.
+Staff will seek, in general, to discuss any concerns with the parent/carer and discuss the need to make a referral to Children's Social Care if that is considered necessary.
+This will only be done where such discussion will not place the child at increased risk of significant harm or cause undue delay.
+The school will seek advice from Children's Social Care when they have reasonable cause to suspect a child may be suffering or likely to suffer significant harm.
 Occasionally, concerns are passed on which are later found to be unfounded.
 Parents/carers will appreciate that the school's Designated Safeguarding Lead carries out their responsibilities in accordance with the law and acts in the best interests of all children.